Floorp-Projects/Floorp/mobile/android/docs/push.rst

 The Fennec Push implementation is designed to address the following technical
 challenge: **GCM events, including incoming push messages, can occur when Gecko is not running**.

-In the future, Fennec will be able to start Gecko (more accurately, a particular Gecko profile) in order to service incoming push messages.
-Right now, if a push message is received and Gecko is not running (with the correct profile) to service the message, it will be dropped on the floor (with helpful-but-unsatisfying diagnostic messages).
-In particular, **neither the sending application server nor the receiving web application are informed of the failed delivery at any time!** (We may, at some point, choose to queue messages on the device until Gecko can service them; and we may add support for *receipts* to allow web applications to acknowledge successful message delivery.)
+In case of an incoming push message, if Gecko is not running Fennec will request startup of necessary Gecko services and queue incoming push messages in the meantime.
+Once services are running, messages are sent over.

 It's worth noting that Fennec uses push to implement internal functionality like Sync and Firefox Accounts, and that these background services are *not* tied to